 What makes Macanese culture so special?
 Most likely, it is the beautiful symbiosis of different cultures.
-Settling on the land of fishermen in the XVI century, Portugal steadily became a major contributor to the local traditions.
+Settling on the land of fishermen in the 16th century, Portugal steadily became a major contributor to the local traditions.
 This influence is still strong and recognizable, in elements such as UNESCO heritage objects, azulejo (glazed colored tile traditionally used in Portuguese buildings), and delicious cuisine.

 The blend of ancient Chinese temples, majestic Catholic churches, and modern monumental architecture forms the distinctive face of the city.
 Countless international restaurants, local Asian eateries, and Portuguese family-style dining spots give Macau its unique flavor.
 Newcomers from different corners of the world always bring something new to the table, making Macau more diverse and even more culturally rich.